Blood Will Tell: Chapter 5: Legion

 Hyakkimaru, out of concern for Dororo's safety, dissolves their partnership and continues up a snowy path alone, killing demons as he goes.
 Dororo, meanwhile, finds a temple with an odd old man caretaking it.
 After sneaking into the basement, Dororo discovers a cult of literally faceless individuals worshipping a Fiend called Legion, who has collected all their faces and uses their endless suffering to increase his power.
 After telepathically informing Hyakkimaru of the discovery (and Dororo's capture), Hyakkimaru makes his way to a frozen waterfall and defeats Legion.
 Along the way he is hounded by the distraught Misaki (from Chapter 2) who has still not forgiven Hyakkimaru for killing her brother, Tanosuke, and continues to attack him.
 After Dororo and Hyakkimaru reunite and defeat the old man (the latter of which is another Fiend known as Redcap), they escape the mountain.
-But Snake Eyes Saburota has been keeping tabs on them throughout and has plans for the revenge-obsessed Misaki.
+Defeating Redcap earns Hyakkimaru his left arm, meaning your double arm-blade style is replaced by the ability to wield a katana along with your right arm blade.
+Snake Eyes Saburota has been keeping tabs on the two protagonists throughout this, however, and has plans for the revenge-obsessed Misaki.

 Chapter 6: Gates of Hell

-After fighting a Fiend-possessed Misaki (who promptly vanishes and becomes an optional Fiend for an earlier chapter) Saburota challenges Hyakkimaru to discover the truth of his curse at the nearby village's cursed temple, known colloquially as "The Gates of Hell".
+After one last fight with Misaki, who we learn, in her desire for the power to defeat Hyakkimaru and avenge her brother, was implanted with a fiend at the hands of Saburota (who flees and can be fought at the area in chapter 2 where Possessed Dororo was fought.
+Here Misaki will be fully possessed, so you can use any weapon on her.
+Defeating her earns Hyakkimaru his right leg, meaning he now carries his leg cannon when firing, giving it an attack boost and twice the ammo).
+Saburota challenges Hyakkimaru to discover the truth of his curse at the nearby village's cursed temple, known colloquially as "The Gates of Hell".
 After passing through the demon-infested town and a cursed forest that causes wanderers to become lost, Hyakkimaru and Dororo come across the Gates of Hell.
 Dororo is separated from Hyakkimaru and sneaks into the temple from the roof using the nearby architecture.
 They fight off a Fiend-possessed horse of Daigo's named Midoro before Hyakkimaru learns the truth about his curse.
 After confronting Daigo, Hyakkimaru and Dororo leave the temple and the town.